XRPLF/xrpl-dev-portal/API.md

   "message": "Path could not send partial amount.
 Please ensure that the src_address has sufficient funds (in the src_amount currency, if specified) to execute this transaction."
 }
 ```
 More information about transaction errors can be found on the [Ripple Wiki](https://ripple.com/wiki/Transaction_errors).

 Save the `confirmation_token` to check for transaction confirmation by matching that against new `notification`'s.
 Payments cannot be cancelled once they are submitted.

 ### Confirming a Payment

 #### `GET /api/v1/addresses/:address/next_notification/:tx_hash`

-A payment can be confirmed by retrieving a notification with the transaction hash
+A payment can be confirmed by retrieving a notification with the `confirmation_token` from the sucessfully submited payment.

 #PAYMENT MONITORING